Optimal curing policy for epidemic spreading over a community network with heterogeneous population: Conclusions

+\stef{We have studied the problem of finding a non-uniform allocation of curing resources, within a networked population, at the minimum cost possible to avoid the epidemic from persisting indefinitely in the network.
+We have considered a mean-field approximation of an SIS model to study the diffusion of epidemics over a directed weighted graphs, capturing the possible asymmetric interactions, and the heterogeneity in the contagiousness.
+We have reported on the necessary and sufficient conditions for the extinction of the epidemics.
+These conditions are related to the sign of the stability modulus of a matrix encoding for the network structure and for the parameters of the model.
+Thus, such stability modulus represents the epidemic threshold of our system.
+Consequently, we have formulated a convex optimization problem for determining a cost-optimal curing policy, via a semidefinite programming approach, involving, the spectral properties of the network. }

+\stef{Then, we have specialized the theory to the case of equitable partitions, in order to model heterogeneous community networks that possess a certain degree of regularity in their connectivity; this choice has been motivated since communities are relevant non-trivial topological feature of complex networks, that often have a certain regularity in their structure.
+Thus, in this case, we were able to reduce the dimensionality of our optimization problem, that is useful since the size of many real-networks poses limitations in investigating their spectral properties. }

-At last we have discussed on the special case of a two-dimensional curing policy, that can reflect, e.g., the case of different policy decisions for two different kind of individuals (male and female, younger and elders, etc.,...).
-With respect to this problem we have presented an $\epsilon$-approximation algorithm with polynomial complexity in the input size.
+\stef{At last, we have discussed on the special case of a two-dimensional curing policy, that can reflect, e.g., the case of different policy decisions for two different kinds of individual units (male and female, younger and elders, small villages and cities, firewall/gateways or clients in an enterprise network, etc.,...).
+With respect to this problem we have proposed an $\epsilon$-approximation algorithm with polynomial complexity in the input size. }

-\textbf{Acknowledgments.} The authors would like to thank Prof. Emre Mengi for his useful suggestions on the optimization problem.

 \textbf{Fundings.} This work has been partially supported by the European Commission within the framework of the CONGAS project FP7-ICT-2011-8-317672 (see \url{http://www.congas-project.eu}